⇒Please click on the title of each post to open up the whole post with the photos.

 Some of you may be surprised to know that summer is not my favorite time for pet photography.
 For one thing, I am not a big fan of heat.
 I don’t like becoming a sweaty mess, but I feel like that is often unavoidable in summer.
 More importantly, though, is the fact that here in the mid-Atlantic region one color strongly dominates the summer color scheme everywhere but the shore: green.
 When I first moved to Maryland, I found amazed at how many shades of green there are.
 And though I think our lush landscape is beautiful, it isn’t easy to get the same kind of variety in the backgrounds of images that I can in other seasons.
 Spring and Fall These are my favorite seasons for dog, cat and horse photography.
 I like the mild temperatures and colorful landscapes.
 In spring so many trees and bushes are blooming that color can be found every where.
 The beautiful pastels of spring look lovely as backgrounds for pet photos, but there are also vibrant yellows and strong pinks in the spring.
 Here are a couple examples from a spring shoot.
 German Shorthair Pointer, Annapolis, MD Standard poodle puppy, Annapolis, MD Autumn offer beautiful reds, oranges, and golds.
 A bonus is the temperatures are often very pleasant, making the whole experience of the photo shoot pleasant from beginning to end.
 I think autumn is my favorite time for pet photography.
 I am always excited by the color and the cooling temperatures, which sparks my creativity and energizes me.
 Here is an example photographed in the fall.
 Our standard poodle Maggie enjoying a fall river scene Summer Since summer doesn’t offer as many colors, I try to find gardens or flower beds if possible.
 When that isn’t possible, I work around this issue is to do some color transformations in some of your photos with the magic of Photoshop.
 Through the use of layers, masks, and adjustments, I can turn an all green background into one that has the colors of fall.
 Here is an example from a recent shoot.
 I have included the before picture and the transformed one.
 This is a beautiful way to add more color to photos in summer.
 This is Einstein, a cute poodle Shih Tzu mix.
 I changed the season from summer to fall to better match his bandana.
 Winter In winter,even though I also enjoy pictures in the snow, we don’t always have it and of course getting places to take photos can be a challenge.
 However, I can bring out the reds, oranges and yellows that are hidden in the brown leaves to get interesting colors and textures.
 The colors are there, just hidden by a brown veneer.
 Again the magic of Photoshop comes to the rescue, and what seemed brown and dull comes to life.
 Here is an example of a photo taken in winter with the colors hidden by brown brought out in post-processing.
 Sheltie dogs on the Matthew Henson Trail, Silver Spring, MD So if you don’t like all the green of summer, or all the brown of winter, don’t let that stop your from booking a photography session!
 Which is your favorite season?
 Which types of colors do you prefer for the images of your loving pets for your home?

 I have just returned from a much needed vacation.
 We went to Canada to visit Banff and Jasper National Parks and to visit my husband’s sister.
-Like all my trips, I loved the beautiful scenery and spending time outdoors in nature, but I also love returning home to my family and my dog and my pillow and my bed 🙂 Our first day of vacation was a bit of a disaster.
+Like all my trips, I loved the beautiful scenery and spending time outdoors in nature, but I also love returning home to my family and my dog and my pillow and my bed 🙂 Problems at the start Our first day of vacation was a bit of a disaster.
 Our flight left BWI on time, but when we got to San Jose where we had a connecting flight, we found out there had been a problem with our plane and we had to wait hours for another plane to be brought in.
 We were heading towards Spokane, Washington, where we were spending the night before starting our road trip.
 Since we were going to be arriving so late in Spokane, I decided to call the hotel where we had reservations to make sure they did not give away our room.
 When I called, I found out the hotel had to close for the night because of plumbing issues.
 That started my scramble to find another hotel.
 I was still making calls as we boarded the plane.
 It was graduation weekend at area colleges and everything was booked.
 When we were seated on the plane, I asked the young woman next to me if she knew the Spokane area, and she gave me some ideas of where to call.
 Just before taking off I was able to make a reservation at a hotel in Coeur D’Alene, Idaho, about 40 minutes away.
 This wasn’t too terrible because we planning on heading that way the next day, but it was already well after midnight (and after 3 am east coast time) and we still had to get the car and drive there.
 By the time we got there, checked in , and got our room, we had been up 23 hours straight and were dead tired.
-Mountain and lake in Banff, Alberta, Canada We didn’t sleep great, but after about 5 hours of sleep we headed out for the drive to Banff.
+Mountain and lake in Banff, Alberta, Canada Arriving at Banff We didn’t sleep great, but after about 5 hours of sleep we headed out for the drive to Banff.
 Our route was full of beautiful scenery, and we made a few stops along the way.
 In Banff I had my first black bear sighting (seen below).
 Our hotel there was perfect, with a kitchenette, lovely upscale room and bathroom, and a balcony with a fantastic view.
 We spent the next couple days enjoying the scenery, hiking, viewing waterfalls, and wildlife spotting.
 I wish I had a photo of the beautiful fox we saw in Johnston Canyon, but my camera settings were for landscape photos and he ran away before I could get them switched.
 We also took a gondola to the top of the mountain that overlooks Banff and had dinner at the restaurant with the large glass windows so that we could enjoy the view while eating.
 The ground was still snow covered up at the top and we even had a few flurries while we were there.
-After Banff, we headed up the Icefields Parkway towards Jasper.
+Icefields Parkway After Banff, we headed up the Icefields Parkway towards Jasper.
 If you have not done this drive, add it to your bucket list!
 Every turn in the road just provides more gorgeous mountain views, or turquoise blue lake views, or waterfalls’ or wildlife.
 I photographed another black bear and elk along this drive.
 We stopped and hiked out to a massive glacier, which was one of the highlights of our trip.
 It is part of the Columbia Icefields, and there I saw some blue ice and crystal clear glacier melt lakes as well.
-Columbia Icefields Glacier We spent the night at the Patricia Lakes Bungalows in Jasper.
+Columbia Icefields Glacier Jasper We spent the night at the Patricia Lakes Bungalows in Jasper.
 We had our own bungalow with fireplace and kitchenette and a turquoise mountain lake just steps from our door.
 It didn’t get dark till almost 11 at night, so I watched the sunset after 10:00, a very strange experience, and I had trouble sleeping because my body kept saying “it is still light!”
 If you go north in Canada in the summer, I would suggest bringing an eye mask for sleeping, something I did not think of before hand.
-Elk We next headed back into British Columbia to my sister-in-law’s place in Enderby.
+Elk Enderby We next headed back into British Columbia to my sister-in-law’s place in Enderby.
 Again the drive was quite lovely and we stopped many times for short hikes and photos.
 Enderby is a long way from everywhere, but it is a beautiful small town in an area that really reminds me of the Canaan Valley area of West Virginia.
 We spent a few days sightseeing and catching up with her before heading back to Spokane.
 The drive back was almost all backroads through the mountains.
 I would like to give a word of appreciation to Canada for the abundance of rest stops they have even among these backroads, and the rest stops are very often in scenic areas.
-Enderby Riverwalk at Sunset Finally we flew back home, arriving late last night to storms and heat we were not used to after the previous week.
+Enderby Riverwalk at Sunset Returning Home Finally we flew back home, arriving late last night to storms and heat we were not used to after the previous week.
 It was fantastic to sleep in my own bed with my own pillow (is it just me or does everyone think hotel pillows suck?).
 This morning we went and picked up our dog from the wonderful woman who watches her for us when we go on trips.
 Now that Maggie is back with us, I truly feel like I am home.
 Vacation was great, but it is good to be home and back to doing the things I love, which includes running this photography business. if you have any questions for me or want to know names of some places we stayed, comment below.
 I would also love to know what your favorite vacation was.